Ahilan-1/cogniq-final/README.md

 1. Run the application:

+    ```python
     python app.py

-    ```bash
-    uvicorn main:app --reload
     ```

-3. Open your browser and navigate to `http://127.0.0.1:8000` to access Cogniq Search Engine.
+2. Open your browser and navigate to `http://127.0.0.1:8000` to access Cogniq Search Engine.

 ## Contributing